-The Youngest Yugoslavs: An Oral History of Post-Socialist Memory is a collection of interviews with the last generation of Yugoslavs, those born between 1971 and 1991.
+The Youngest Yugoslavs: An Oral History of Post-Socialist Memory is forthcoming from Indiana University Press in November 2025.
+It is a collection of interviews with the last generation of Yugoslavs, those born between 1971 and 1991.
 The volume showcases how these individuals remembered their childhoods during the final decades of socialism and how they conceptualized the lasting impact Yugoslavia has had on their lives.
 The collection gives readers the opportunity to explore why Yugoslavia resonated so prominently in the memories of this generation thirty years since the state collapsed amidst war, genocide, and dislocation.
 It also offers insights into how these individuals reconciled with the loss of homeland and navigated the world after Yugoslavia.

 The Youngest Yugoslavs argues that those born in the last 20 years of Yugoslavia’s existence constitute a distinct generational group with specific experiences.
 One definitive experience was growing up as the second generation born in the postwar state with a rich mainstream culture, an enshrined multicultural society that celebrated ethnic, religious, and national difference, and an inherited sense of belonging.
 Another experience was state dissolution and war.
 This moment impacted everyone differently, but it uncoupled the connection between place and identity for all members of this generation before they had even come of age.
 The third distinctive experience is that members of this youngest cohort have now lived more than half of their lives in the post-Yugoslav world.
 All have established new homes, but they do not necessarily feel at home.
 As a result, many interviewees looked back on their childhood in Yugoslavia with hopefulness about the lives they might have led had the state remained unified.